The Huntress Queen Elizabeth

 So my aunt took it back outside and had the girl show her where she found it.
 She put it right where the girl said she had found it and left an uncle to guard it.
 Then she had all the other men run away so they couldn't be caught.
-She knew our men would tell everything and her archery instructor taught her lots more than archery.
+She knew our men would tell everything and her archery instructor taught the queen lots more than archery.
 She was young then and he was as handsome as a man could be but that is another story and I am not certain if I should tell it or not.
 The virgin queen?

 This next thing that I am going to tell you is something she stated to numerous people slightly differently.
 There was a Earl or Baron who traveled about a thousand miles from near Austria to marry her but he demanded assurance from her doctors that she was a virgin.

 The thing was that she did not want to marry him.
-So she told him, 'If I wanted to prove anything to you or anyone like you, then I can prove anything I want by my subjects including my doctors, and if I provided proof by them of anything it would be of what a complete ass you are'.
+So she told him, 'If I wanted to prove anything to you or anyone like you, then I can prove anything I want by my subjects including my doctors, and if I was to provid proof by them of anything it would be of what a complete ass you are'.

 It was a triple hit.
 What she said was very true.
-Everyone of us faithful subjects including her doctors would lie for her and to protect her from the likes of that man and at the same time it was a warning that he was under surveillance and to also avoid her subjects as he was leaving the castle and returning to his ship since we, her loyal subjects knew by that very statement that it was OK to hunt him down.
+Everyone of us faithful subjects including her doctors would lie for her and to protect her from the likes of that man and at the same time it was a warning that he was under surveillance and to avoid her subjects as he was leaving the castle and returning to his ship since we, her loyal subjects knew by that very statement that it was OK to hunt him down.

 Wait a second, she wasn't finished with him at all.
 This next part was just in case he did not understand or he chose to ignore her statement.